hot/speak-fluently/README.md

 # Speak-fluently

 ## What's speak-fluently
-This is a script, mainly aim to help people speak fluently foreign language.
+This is a script, mainly aimed to help people speak foreign languages fluently .

 ## How to
 By provide a simple function to help user pratice.